thermo-track/transformer-maintenance-system/README.md

 - Overlay PNG visualizing anomalies with color-coded labels
 - Detection metrics including IoU, area, and anomaly scores

-## Interactive Annotation & Feedback System
+## 🟢 Phase 3 Interactive Annotation & Feedback System

 A comprehensive annotation system that allows users to interactively correct, validate, and improve AI-generated detections.
 This creates a feedback loop for continuous model improvement.